Founding Month: pay what you want (suggested $29.99) · then Standard $39 · Studio $149

 Godot tactical pathfinding for games where movement carries design weight.

-Movement ranges, terrain costs, occupied tiles, large units, and readable overlays for players who want to know why the knight cannot stand on the very important square.
+Movement ranges, terrain costs, occupied tiles, large units, and readable overlays for players who need clear movement rules.

 RTS

-Many agents, repeated queries, flow fields, formations, and path pressure where one hero unit politely walking around a wall is not representative research.
+Many agents, repeated queries, flow fields, formations, and path pressure where a single-agent path is not enough evidence.

 City-builder

-Large maps, many agents, changing buildings, blocked-route diagnostics, and path cache reuse for simulations that produce their own charming emergencies.
+Large maps, many agents, changing buildings, blocked-route diagnostics, and path cache reuse for long-running simulations.

 Tower defense

-Dynamic blocking, route validation, enemy lanes, and editor checks before a player discovers that one tower placement has converted the level into modern sculpture.
+Dynamic blocking, route validation, enemy lanes, and editor checks before one tower placement breaks the route.

 Roguelike

-Grid movement, changing maps, weighted terrain, reachability, enemy movement choices, and debugging tools for procedural levels that are very proud of their edge cases.
+Grid movement, changing maps, weighted terrain, reachability, enemy movement choices, and debugging tools for procedural levels.

 Pricing